geoserver/geoserver-history/src/release/README.txt

 4. KML (google map) output supported (james macgill)

-5. Several other bugs fixed in geoserver and geotools
+5. Several other bugs fixed in geoserver and GeoTools

 If you look at the roadmap for the next few releases